steven-brownlee/academic-kickstart/content/publication/gonidea_2017/gonidea_2017.md

 publication_short = ""

 # Abstract and optional shortened version.
-abstract = "Report submitted after field work and host fish sampling in the summer of 2017, in support of project objective to identify host fish of Gonidea angulata." abstract_short = ""
+abstract = "Report submitted after field work in the summer of 2017, in support of project objective to identify host fish of Gonidea angulata." abstract_short = ""

 # Is this a featured publication? (true/false)